gabotechs/dep-tree/README.md

 # JavaScript and TypeScript specific settings.
 js:
   # Whether to take package.json workspaces into account while resolving paths
   # or not.
-You might want to disable if you only want to analyze one workspace
+You might want to disable it if you only want to analyze one workspace
   # in a monorepo.
   workspaces: true
   # Whether to follow tsconfig.json paths or not.
 You will typically want to